bayerschphi/ohtm_pipeline/Readme.txt

 ohtm_file["settings"]: contains information about all the selected options

 The corpus level contains the archive or collection and all the documents within this archive or collection.
 The documents are separated to the level of a single sentence that can be enriched with metadata.
-This lowes level was the main idea of this structure because it contains the raw sentence and the sentence after the preprocessing.
+This lowest level was the main idea of this structure because it contains the raw sentence and the sentence after the preprocessing.
-So we are able to redirect the results of topic modeling, that are calculated on the chunks of preprocesses sentence back to the original sentence of the document.
+So we can redirect the results of topic modeling, that are calculated on the chunks of preprocesses sentence back to the original sentence of the document.

 Corpus structure:
 ohtm_file["corpus"]
     - ["archive_1"]